microsoft/vstest-docs/RFCs/0018-Skip-Default-Adapters.md

 # 0018 Skip Default Adapters

 ## Summary
-This note outlines the proposed changes for adding option for skipping initialization of default adapters and thus skipping default adapters to take part in test discovery/execution.
+This note outlines the proposed changes for skipping default adapters so that they don't take part in test discovery and execution.

 ## Motivation
 In addition to test adapters provided via TestAdaptersPaths, test platform loads default adapters present in Extensions folder.
 This folder is present alongside vstest.console.exe.
 Even for test sources which can't be discovered/executed by default adapters, we pass those test sources to default adapters.
 This causes following problems: